simplenote-vim/simplenote.vim/README.md

 ## Dependencies
 Version 2 of the SimpleNote API relies heavily on JSON.
 As JSON and VimL don't really play nice together, basic parts of this plugin are implemented in python.
-Therefore your vim has to be compiled with python support in order to use this plugin.
+Therefore your vim has to be compiled with python 2.7+ or 3.2+ support in order to use this plugin.

 ## Usage behind proxy
 Since the plugin uses Python's urllib2 for making HTTP requests, you just have